 - Wearing a face mask with glasses is like a recipe for disaster!

 - When your shooting safety glasses are too close to your face, the breath from your nose and mouth can get trapped in the glasses.
-This creates a hot, steamy mess that even your grandma's anti-fog solution can't fix.

 Now that the problem's root has been identified, it's time to take action and find out how to keep safety glasses from fogging up!